Strategies for collaborating online and getting the most out of discussions and webinars.

 Listen to Unimelb students give their advice about how to actively participate in online forums.
 You can apply these strategies to participating in online meetings and webinars too.

 Consider your audience

 Online communication can be challenging, as you don’t have the same range of verbal and visual cues (voice, body language etc.) to contextualise your words and check your message was received as intended.
-You may not be able to see looks of confusion, agreement or even frustration.
 Below are some strategies to help you communicate effectively and avoid misunderstandings.

 Use simple language